 Flood routing techniques may be used to determine the relationship between flooding duration, underground release rate, and basin storage volume.

 Underground outlets can be designed for either pressure or gravity flow.
 Design all pipes and joints in pressure systems to withstand the design pressure, including surges and vacuum.
 For gravity flow systems, use a flow-restricting device such as an orifice or weir to limit flow into the conduit or choose conduit sizes that are large enough to prevent pressure flow.
 Design the orifice to be compatible with the inlet.
 Size the orifice based on the inundation time and potential crop residue.
 Gravity flow systems must maintain a positive grade throughout the conduit length towards the outlet.

+When used, orifice plates must be made of metal or durable plastic, fit tight against the seat of connectors, and have a smooth edge.
+Use NRCS Title 210, National Engineering Handbook, Part 650, Engineering Field Handbook (210 NEH Part 650), Chapter 8, “Terrace,” or other appropriate design tools to determine the capacity of orifices or other types of devices which restrict flow.
+Submergence of the orifice will reduce the orifice head pressure.
+Use the reduced head pressure to determine submerged orifice capacity.

 If necessary, use pressure relief wells to allow excess flow to escape the conduit and flow over the ground surface.
 Use pressure relief wells only where there is a stable outlet for the discharge from the relief well.
+Extend the relief well to the ground surface but no more than 6 inches above the surrounding natural ground.
 Cover pressure relief wells with a grate or other appropriate covering to prevent injury to animals and entry of debris.

 Inlet

 An inlet can be a collection box, blind inlet (gravel), perforated riser, perforated conduit, or other appropriate device.
 Design components of underground outlets, including inlet collection boxes and conduit junction boxes, with sufficient size to facilitate maintenance and cleaning operations.

+Size the capacity of the inlet to be equal to or greater than the design discharge rate used to compute the basin storage volume.
+Calculate the inlet capacity with the water surface at 70 percent of the design ridge height.

 Open inlets must have a trash guard.
 Design the inlet so any trash or debris entering the inlet will pass through the flow-restricting device and conduit without plugging.
+Screen openings must not be larger than one-half the orifice diameter on inlets with orifices.

+Inlet caps or screens must be removable on inlets with orifice plates.

+Minimum inside diameter of inlet is 4 inches.

 Perforated riser inlets must be durable, structurally sound, and resistant to damage by rodents or other animals.
 Perforations must be smooth, free of burrs, and have adequate capacity to prevent the riser from restricting flow in the underground outlet.
+Calculate inlet capacity assuming 50 percent of the openings on the side of the inlet are plugged.

 Blind inlets may be used where the installation of an open or above ground structure is impractical.
 Design the blind inlet to prevent soil particle movement into the conduit.
+Design the blind inlet with a graded granular filter around the conduit.
+Design the filter based on the particle size of the surrounding soil and the desired flow rate.
+Refer to NRCS 210 NEH Part 650, Chapter 14 “Water Management (Drainage)” (210 NEH Part 650 Ch 14) for the design of blind inlets.

 Conduit